stunpayne/stripe-connect-integration/README.md

 <ins>What worked well:</ins>
 1. Most of the integration was smooth and easy.
 Anyone who knows how to code will easily understand the APIs and get onboarded quickly.
+2. Examples of firms using various APIs helps the user find the right product and documentation
-2. Documentation is comprehensive and builds confidence in the capabilities of the Stripe system
+3. Documentation is comprehensive and builds confidence in the capabilities of the Stripe system
-3. Code samples were fairly copy-pastable and immensely helpful
+4. Code samples were fairly copy-pastable and immensely helpful

 <ins>Improvements: </ins>